Christine Mboma

 Christine Mboma (born 22 May 2003) is a Namibian sprinter who competes in the 100 metres and 200 m.
-At the age of 18, she won a silver medal in the 200 metres at the 2020 Tokyo Olympics, becoming the first ever Namibian woman to win a women's Olympic medal and breaking the world under-20 and African senior record.
+At the age of 18, she won a silver medal in the 200 metres at the 2020 Tokyo Olympics, becoming the first ever Namibian woman to win an Olympic medal and breaking the world under-20 and African senior record.
 Mboma also won the event at the 2021 World Under-20 Championships and Diamond League final, improving her record mark to 21.78 seconds.

 In 2021, the 18-year-old set an unratified world under-20 and African senior record of 48.54 s in the 400 metres, which made her the seventh-fastest woman of all time at the event.
 The mark was established in June, while Mboma had previously twice broken a world U20 record in April of that year.

 Prior to the Tokyo Games, World Athletics had announced that Mboma and fellow Namibian sprinter Beatrice Masilingi would not be allowed to compete under the female classification in events between 400 metres and one mile due to its regulations on testosterone levels for athletes with XY disorders of sex development.
+Christine Mboma has joined the American-based international CLD Sports marketing and management agency.